Warewolf-ESB/Warewolf/Dev/warewolfBI/ClientApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Angular CLI has test coverage reporting somewhat built in.

+First install the dependencies.

+## Testing
+$ npm install karma karma-jasmine karma-chrome-launcher karma-jasmine-html-reporter karma-coverage-istanbul-reporter 1
+$ npm install karma karma-jasmine karma-chrome-launcher karma-jasmine-html-reporter karma-coverage-istanbul-reporter Then run ng test.

+$ ng test --code-coverage
+1
+$ ng test --code-coverage
+Then run the server that shows you your report.

+$ http-server -c-1 -o -p 9875 ./coverage
+1
+$ http-server -c-1 -o -p 9875 ./coverage
+You should see something like this.